davidhubbard/tiva-ussh/i2clib/README.md

 Installation
 ------------

-There is one file from the Zip file [SW-EK-TM4C1294XL-2.1.0.12573.exe](http://www.ti.com/tool/sw-ek-tm4c1294xl) (Yes, it is a zip file and any unzip program on any modern OS will extract the contents.
+You need to extract one file from inside the Zip file [SW-EK-TM4C1294XL-2.1.0.12573.exe](http://www.ti.com/tool/sw-ek-tm4c1294xl) (Yes, it is a zip file and any unzip program on any modern OS will extract the contents.
 It *does* spew its files into the current dir though.
 Fair warning.)

-`project.ld`
+`project.ld` <-- Find this file.

 This file is used by `ld` to assemble the `example-main.bin` file when you type `make`.
-It is the formal definition of how to assemble the flash image for a Connected Launchpad, so get it from TI.com.
+It is the formal definition of how to assemble the flash image for a Connected Launchpad, so get it from the zip file available on TI.com.
+At last check it is under `examples/project/project.ld`.
+Copy it into the current directory where this README lives.

 Then run `make`.
 You should see: